 Through our vast and growing network, WIEGO has contact with informal worker organizations and experts in countries on almost every continent.
 We also have designated teams on the ground in several Asian, African and Latin American cities.
 We can help arrange an interview.

-MAY 26, 2020 PRESS STATEMENT: Informal workers can help stop COVID-19 infection spread in Peru and throughout Latin America [in Spanish]
+Press Release, May 26, 2020: Informal workers can help stop COVID-19 infection spread in Peru and throughout Latin America (in Spanish)